iGemTau2020/Staubility_Enhancer/feature_selection/readme.md

 The model, code, and data for this analysis are presented within this directory.

 **input**: The first input files is a csv. file containing all the features.
-It is too big to be uploaded to this respiratory. the other inputs are the flourescence values that serve as "labels" to our model: flourescence_table_NATIVEpr_GFP, flourescence_table_NOP1pr_GFP.
+It is too big to be uploaded to this respiratory.

+The other inputs are the flourescence values that serve as "labels" to our model: flourescence_table_NATIVEpr_GFP, flourescence_table_NOP1pr_GFP.

 **code**: The main code is **PreProcFeatures.m**, that filters the features according to the CFS criteria (function calculate_CFS.m).

 **output**: name of the 300 chosen features.